kbogas/authorProfPAN16/README.md

 ## Configuration:
-Configuration follows the same conventions used for[PAN15 submission](https://github.com/iit-Demokritos/pangram).
+Configuration follows the same conventions used for [PAN15 submission](https://github.com/iit-Demokritos/pangram).
 In the config folder is a toy setup of the configuration for pangram.
 It is based on the [YAML](http://yaml.org) format.